Natural Treatment for Acne

 - liver detoxification (not through the kits from the health food store!)

-- mineral support
+- vitamin and mineral support

 - Increase healthy skin nutrients through diet and/or supplementation.

-The Benefits to Naturopathic Acne Treatment
+The Benefits to Seeing a Naturopath for Acne Treatment

 - Healthier looking skin without chemicals on your skin